jy0205/Pyramid-Flow/README.md

 </div>

 This is the official repository for Pyramid Flow, a training-efficient **Autoregressive Video Generation** method based on **Flow Matching**.
-By training only on open-source datasets, it can generate high-quality 10-second videos at 768p resolution and 24 FPS, and naturally supports image-to-video generation.
+By training only on **open-source datasets**, it can generate high-quality 10-second videos at 768p resolution and 24 FPS, and naturally supports image-to-video generation.

 <table class="center" border="0" style="width: 100%; text-align: left;">
 <tr>